 If you’re into preparedness, then getting a GMRS license is a must.
-Don’t be lazy!
-Be legal.
+Don’t be lazy—be legal.
 It’s worth it.

 Amateur Radio (Ham radio)

-Ham radios are pretty much the communication system used by emergency response services, search and rescue organizations and other emergency groups.
+Ham radios are pretty much the communication system used by emergency response services, search and rescue organizations, and other emergency groups.

 It’s the most versatile of all two-way radio systems available to the public.
 Ham radios can cover vast distances, and above all, they can use voice, images, texts, and data to communicate.
 Pretty impressive, huh?

-Again; License Required
+Again, License Required

 Yep, you read that right.
 A license is, once again, required to be able to operate an amateur radio.
 There are different leveled licenses you can get, starting with the entry-level permit known as the Technician Class.

 A lot of preppers and survivalists are ham radio licensed and are just great people.
 They want to help others, and they also have an awesome support network.
-If you’re thinking of getting a ham radio, they’ll be more than happy to help you out and kick start your journey.
+If you’re thinking of getting a ham radio, they’ll be more than happy to help you out and kickstart your journey.

 Communicating during an emergency can either make or break you.
-How quickly you can send out a message when stranded in the middle of nowhere or trapped at home after a natural disaster or how fast you can receive timely information could just save your life.
+How quickly you can send out a message when stranded in the middle of nowhere or trapped at home after a natural disaster or how fast you can receive timely information may just save your life.